oddbyte/MC-on-chromebook/README.md

 If you want to open the .minecraft folder, type .minecraft into the shell after you install MC.

 **IMPORTANT: If you plan to use the USB method, please skip this:** Go to the normal screen by pressing Control Alt Back.
 Press Control Alt T to open the Crosh terminal. run `shell` to open a shell.
 Run `minecraft` to open the installer and have funs.
+If you dont have access to crosh, or for some other reason you dont want to use it, just run `minecraft` in VT-2 as chronos.

 # Part 3: USB